Getting Started

 Track Types

 A list of available track types can be found in the documentation for HiGlass.
-Based on the data type, we can sometimes provide a recommended track type as well as a recommended position.
+Based on the tileset data type, we can sometimes provide a recommended track type as well as a recommended position.

-import higlass.client as hgc
+import higlass as hg

 Combining Tracks